 At this writing, only AV-Comparatives had looked at Panda in recent months.
 The testing organization looked at Panda Free, but typically the more expensive suites use the same or similar detection engines.

 Panda Dome Premium offers a ton of features in addition to the usual malware protection and real-time scanning.
-Those extra features are almost too much for the average user even in this simplified user interface.
-If you’re a power user, however, all those bells and whistles will likely appeal.
-Based on our tests, your performance should be okay.
-Panda’s results in the most recent malware tests were mixed, but historically Panda scores highly in tests from both AV-Test and AV-Comparatives.
+Those extra features are almost too much for the average user, even in this simplified user interface.
+If you’re a power user, however, all those bells and whistles are likely appealing.
+Based on our tests, your performance should be fine.

 The only sticking point with Panda is that it’s expensive.
 You do get a lot for that price, but you can definitely get antivirus protection that’s just as highly rated at a better price.

 Editor’s note: Because online services are often iterative, gaining new features and performance improvements over time, this review is subject to change in order to accurately reflect the current state of the service.
 Any changes to text or our final review verdict will be noted at the top of this article.

 Panda Dome Premium

 Panda Dome Premium has an absolute ton of features nicely organized in a simple, mobile-like interface.
 It has everything you need, from secure file shredding to password management, VPNs, and ransomware protection.
 But it's one of the highest-priced suites out there, and current third-party testing results for protection are limited.